Charlene Gamaldo, M.D.

 Background

-Dr. Gamaldo received her bachelors degree from the University of Virginia in Charlottesville.
-She then earned her medical degree from The George Washington University School of Medicine and completed an internship at the Greater Baltimore Medical Center.
-After her neurology residency at the University of North Carolina Hospital, Dr. Gamaldo became the first neurology clinical sleep research fellow at Johns Hopkins, where she served as a co-investigator on several studies evaluating the pathophysiology of restless legs syndrome (RLS).
+Dr. Gamaldo earned her medical degree from the George Washington University School of Medicine.
+After completing her neurology residency at the University of North Carolina Hospital, she became the first neurology sleep fellow at Johns Hopkins University (JHU) School of Medicine in 2004.

 Clinical Trial Keywords